tohagan/stlive/README.md

     $ stlive remove
     $ stlive build --run

-Add live editting back you can easily add it back in and redeploy ...
+Add live editing back you can easily add it back in and redeploy ...
 You can also use this for an existing Sench Touch app:

     $ stlive add
     $ stlive build --run

-**IMPORTANT:**  `stlive remove` will **replace** your project's `config.xml` file with the original version of this file `config.orig.xml` created before the app was instrumented to support live editting.
-Similarly `stlive add` will **replace** your project's `config.xml` file with the live edit version of this file `config.live.xml` that is required to support live editting.
+**IMPORTANT:**  `stlive remove` will **replace** your project's `config.xml` file with the original version of this file `config.orig.xml` created before the app was instrumented to support live editing.
+Similarly `stlive add` will **replace** your project's `config.xml` file with the live edit version of this file `config.live.xml` that is required to support live editing.

 So as you make changes to your `config.xml` file you will need to ensure that these changes are transferred to the `config.orig.xml` and `config.live.xml` files so you can safely perform `stlive add` and `stlive remove` commands and not loose your important changes to `config.xml`.